Sharing is caring!

 • You’ve Got A Friend in Me from Toy Story

 Bring your blankets and chairs to listen to the music in comfort.
-We hope to see you there!
+We hope to see you there.

-The mission of the Wichita Symphony is to enrich, educate, and entertain diverse audiences of all
+The mission of the Wichita Symphony is to enrich, educate, and entertain diverse audiences of all ages in our region through performances of orchestral music, thereby enhancing the vibrancy and vitality of Wichita.

 The Wichita Symphony Orchestra was founded in 1944 and is one of the oldest and most active arts organizations in Kansas.
 Throughout its 79 years of existence, the orchestra’s mission has been to provide the state with the highest quality musical presentations for as many different audiences as possible.